 GOALS Preserve our Neighborhoods.
 Nurture Dunwoody as a place to locate and grow business.
 Transform target redevelopment areas.
 Increase connectivity and enhance transportation options for all forms of travel.
 Expand the City's parks and greenspace and improve recreational opportunities.
 Make aging in place a more achievable reality.
 Grow the arts as part of what makes Dunwoody special.
 Maintain the commitment to sustainable practices.
-PRIORITY NEEDS AND OPPORTUN TIFS Strengthen and enforce local development regulations and land use controls. • • - - • - 2.
-Manage traffic.
-2. Manage traffic. • - • Improve and maintain the public rights-of-way. • • • • Maintain the character of Dunwoody. • - • Encourage Dunwoody's small business and entrepreneurial environment. ٠ • • 6.
-Ensure that the permitting process is straightforward and easy to understand. ٠ • • • 7.
-Strengthen Dunwoody's economic development efforts. • - • - - Continue to strengthen relationships with local, regional, state, and federal partners. • • • • • Encourage the construction of a greater variety of senior appropriate housing options. ٠ • • • • 10.
-Encourage use of wider range of transportation options. • • • - 11.
-Improve transportation connectivity. • • • - - 12.Implement and update the City's transportation plan. • • • 13.
-Provide active recreational opportunities for all ages. • • • - • - • 14.
-Add new parkland and preserve greenspace. • • • • • - 15.
-Build upon existing resources to further support the cultural arts. • • • - 16.
-Implement the Dunwoody Sustainability Plan. • • • • • •
+PRIORITY NEEDS AND C ITIES l I 1 1 I Strengthen and enforce development regulation use controls. • • • - - • - 2.
+Manage traffic. - • • Improve and maintain the rights-of-way. he public • • • • Maintain the character Dunwoody. of • - - 5.
+Encourage Dunwoody's business and entrepren environment. ٠ • • Ensure that the permitti is straightforward and e understand. • • • • 7.
+Strengthen Dunwoody's development efforts. economic • • • • • Continue to strengthen relationships with local, state, and federal partn ٠ - • - • Encourage the construction of a greater variety of seappropriate housing options. enior • • 10.
+Encourage use of wider transportation options. range of • • • 11.
+Improve transportation connectivity. • • • • • 12.Implement and update transportation plan. the City's • • • 13.
+Provide active recreatio opportunities for all age • • • - • • • 14.
+Add new parkland and pareenspace. • • • • • • • • 15.
+Build upon existing reso further support the cult ural arts. • • • • • 16.
+Implement the Dunwood Sustainability Plan. dy • - - •